criblpacks/cribl-crowdstrike-ngsiem-rest-io/README.md

 ## Deployment

+This pack is configured by default to use the NGSIEM Destinations included in the Pack.
+To use a different Destination, you must either:
+* Add the additional Destination(s) into the Pack
+* Update the pack's routes to specify your desired Destination.

 Once the pack is installed from the Cribl Dispensary, only a few configurations will need to be modified to start data flowing.
-Below are the configuration items for each available source and destination.
 All sources are *disabled* by default to prevent unnecessary port conflicts.
 Variables referenced in this Pack can be updated under Knowledge > Variables.

-### Destinations

-#### CrowdStrike Falcon Next-Gen SIEM
+### Configure the Next-Gen SIEM Destinations

-Before configuring the pre-built Next-Gen SIEM destinations, you must create them in the Next-Gen SIEM platform:
+Before configuring the pre-built Next-Gen SIEM Destinations, you must create them in the Next-Gen SIEM platform:
-- For each Pack-supported source, create a HEC/HTTP Event Data Connector in the Next-Gen SIEM Console.
+* For each Pack-supported source, create a HEC/HTTP Event Data Connector in the Next-Gen SIEM Console.
-- Use the following Parsers for each data source (these Parsers have been tested as being compatible with the Pack):
+* Use the following Parsers for each data source (these Parsers have been tested as being compatible with the Pack):
-  - Palo Alto Firewall: *paloalto-ngfw*
+  * Palo Alto Firewall: *paloalto-ngfw*
-  - Cisco ASA Firewall: *cisco-asa*
+  * Cisco ASA Firewall: *cisco-asa*
-  - Fortinet Fortigate Firewall: *fortinet-fortigate*
+  * Fortinet Fortigate Firewall: *fortinet-fortigate*
+  * Cisco Identity Services Engine: *cisco-ise*
+  * Citrix Netscaler: *citrix-netscaler-adc*
-  - Windows Security logs: *microsoft-windows*
+  * Windows Security logs: *microsoft-windows*
-- Generate an API Key for each Data Connector
+* Generate an API Key for each Data Connector
-- Update the corresponding CrowdStrike Falcon Next-Gen SIEM Cribl destination with the correct *API URL* and *authentication token*
+* Update the corresponding Pack Next-Gen SIEM Destination with the correct *API URL* and *authentication token*

 [Cribl CrowdStrike Falcon Next-Gen SIEM documentation](https://docs.cribl.io/stream/destinations-crowdstrike-next-gen-siem/#configuring-a-crowdstrike-falcon-next-gen-siem-destination)

-### Sources
+### Configure Sources

 #### Palo Alto Networks Firewall